lbrito1/blog/content/posts/2020-05-30-communication.md

 Adjusting your language to the audience isn't just about replacing technical words with other words, though, but also about cropping the information in the right way.

 Excess information that isn't relevant to the point you want to get across generates noise and confusion.
-This might be seen as a broader variation of the first topic: if you can manage to get your point across with less information (whatever that is: spreadsheets, images, etc), then that is certainly desirable.
+This might be seen as a broader definition of the first topic: if you can manage to get your point across with less information (whatever that is: spreadsheets, images, etc), then that is certainly desirable.
 If the person you're talking or presenting to is only interested in 1 of the 3 columns of a spreadsheet, although the other 2 might be insightful to you, you should probably refrain from showing them at that moment.

 And that is the note I'm ending this post on.
 These three things are probably obvious or second nature to a lot of people, but at least to me, it took a few years of remote work to fully appreciate them.
 Hopefully this post can be helpful to other like-minded developers.